NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 Why Now Is the Time to Build an Edtech Startup?

 Over the past few years, educational technology trends have skyrocketed.
 The global pandemic cracked open the gates of digital learning, but what followed was not a return to the old normal, it was a massive transformation.
-The global education technology market size was estimated at USD 163.49 billion in 2024 and is projected to grow at a CAGR of 13.3% from 2025 to 2030.
+The global education technology market size was estimated at USD 163.49 billion in 2024 and is projected to grow at a CAGR of 13.3% to 2030.

 Today's learners crave more flexibility, interactivity, and personalization.
 Traditional education systems are evolving, and the private sector is responding with innovative, scalable, and data-driven solutions.
 Key drivers of this shift include: